grafana/loki/docs/operations/loki-canary.md

   logs to either increment the `duplicate_entries` counter or the `unexpected_entries` counter.

-In the background, Loki Canary also runs a timer which iterates through lal of the entries in the internal array.
+In the background, Loki Canary also runs a timer which iterates through all of the entries in the internal array.
 If any of the entries are older than the duration specified by the `-wait` flag (defaulting to 60s), they are removed from the array and the `websocket_missing_entries` counter is incremented.
 An